9-FS/nhentai_archivist/readme.md

 - `NHENTAI_TAG`

     Setting this will trigger "server mode".
-If no file at `DOWNLOADME_FILEPATH` is found, it will generate one by searching for the tag specified.
+If no file at `DOWNLOADME_FILEPATH` is found, it will generate one by searching for the tags specified.
 After all hentai on the downloadme have been downloaded, it will wait for `SLEEP_INTERVAL` seconds and restart the search.
 This is useful to keep a self-hosted library up-to-date with the latest releases from the specified tag.

     Examples:

+    ```TOML
-    - "NHENTAI_TAG = language:english": all english hentai
+    NHENTAI_TAGS = ['language:"english"'] # all english hentai
-    - "NHENTAI_TAG = tag:big-breasts": all hentai with the tag "big breasts"
+    NHENTAI_TAGS = ['tag:"big breasts"'] # all hentai with the tag "big breasts"
-    - "NHENTAI_TAG = parody:kono-subarashii-sekai-ni-syukufuku-o": all hentai from the anime "Kono Subarashii Sekai ni Syukufuku o"
+    NHENTAI_TAGS = ['parody:"kono subarashii sekai ni syukufuku o"'] # all hentai from the anime "Kono Subarashii Sekai ni Syukufuku o"
-    - "NHENTAI_TAG = artist:shindol": all hentai by Shindol
+    NHENTAI_TAGS = ['artist:"shindol"'] #all hentai by Shindol
+    NHENTAI_TAGS = ['character:"frieren"'] # all hentai with character "Frieren"
+    NHENTAI_TAGS = ['tag:"ffm threesome"', 'tag:"sister"', '-tag:"full censorship"', '-tag:"mind control"'] # all hentai with the tags "ffm threesome" and "sister" but without the tags "full censorship" and "mind control"
+    ```

+    Pay attention to copy the format exactly as shown in the examples.
+That includes the usage of single quotation marks outside and double quotation marks inside.
+If the format is not being copied exactly, at least searching by tags that contain a space leads to erroneous API responses.
 More information can be found [here](https://nhentai.net/info/).

 - `LIBRARY_PATH`